Billboard Music Award for Top Rap Album

 This is a list of winners and nominees of the Billboard Music Award for Top Rap Album.
 Notable winners include The Marshall Mathers LP 2, Recovery, and Views.
 Eminem and Drake are the only rappers to have won the award more than once.
+As of 2022, Nicki Minaj is the only female rapper to win this award, winning for her second studio album, Pink Friday: Roman Reloaded in 2013.

 Winners and Nominees

 Most Wins and Nominations

 The following individuals received two or more Top Rap Album Awards:

 The following individuals received two or more Top Rap Album nominations: